easyt0re/piecewiseLinearModel/README.md

 - distinguish joint torque and motor torque (the modeling of gear ratio)
 - increase the dimension of the case (more complex wall)

+# 20200429
+I'm just tired of doing things manually. more automation with the code.
+## added script to run 20 batches with different controllers
+added *runManySave.m* to run a number of batches with the selected list of controllers. it's also added as a project shortcut. the next step would be to also automate the choice of things like angled wall. the key was this script and also the `clearvars` in *runLargeScale.m*.

+## also added "plot and save" script for the results from the *sumScript3d.m*
+it seemed that I missed some logs.
+*sumScript3d.m* could now save itself into a *.mat* file.
+*these files* could be then handled by *plotStiffLoop.m* to plot a list of metrics and save with good file names.

+# 20200424
+## implemented wall rotation along x axis as well
+it would be recommended that x and y rotations should be used separately. z was not implemented b/c it's a z-wall to begin with and it should not be used on its own at least. it would come out of the "workspace" and the part of SDMOP using interpolation would not work.

 # 20200423
 current git commit corresponded to "v1" results.
 ## choice of metrics, again
 to reiterate, choosing one (basic) metric was possible but the performance for all controllers would not be comparable.